 Custom Millwork Carpenters

-Often times, good things come out of bad experiences.
+Oftentimes, good things come out of bad experiences.
 In 2010 we began sharing our home with others.
 This was the good that came out of bad.
 Two years earlier, a fall from the roof resulted in a shattered right ankle and 4-operations.
 I would spend over 8-months in a wheelchair and on crutches before I could begin taking a few steps again.
 What emerged from a serious accident was an awareness of how fragile life is.
 It was time to reinvent myself and start a new chapter...
-One that I was grateful to have been given.
+One I was grateful to be given.

 "If you build it, they will come" was a significant line in one of my favorite movies 'Field of Dreams'.
 My son volunteered to build a website in 2010...
-And they did come!
-Although I never had any plan or intention to rent our home, doing so has given me an opportunity to meet some wonderful and interesting people from all over the world who would share personal stories of how and why they were drawn to travel here.
-Tales that would make you smile, stories that were very heartwarming, while others were even heartbreaking.
-Countless visitors would find exactly what they were searching for... sharing precious time and laughter with their loved ones.
+And so they did!
+Although I never had any plan or intention to rent our home, but doing so has given me an opportunity to meet some wonderful and interesting people from all over the world who would share personal stories of how and why they were drawn to travel here.
+Tales that would make you smile, stories that were very heartwarming, while some were heartbreaking.
+Countless visitors would find what they were searching for... sharing time and creating memories with their loved ones.
 Many would find peace and relaxation here, others would take time to rejuvenate or heal.
-And I would find something we all need, a sense of purpose.
+And I would find something, too... a sense of purpose.

 When I think back to my words "Someday I will build you a castle", there was always a plan and a purpose.
-It just wasn't my plan.
+I believe it wasn't just my plan.

 .
 When I was young, I thought I could face any situation which might arise.. all by myself.
 In 1979, I was shown what it means to replace confidence with humility and depends not on itself, but understands that all things are possible for those who believe and dream.